dart-lang/dartdoc/tool/mustachio/README.md

 }
 ```

-The `renderFoo` function takes a `Foo` object, the context object, as
+The `renderUser` function takes a `User` object, the context object, as
 `context0`.
 Since the context objects exist in a stack and can each be accessed,
 we must enumerate them.
 We write various text to the buffer, according to the
 template, and then return the rendered output.